cloverage/cloverage/README.md

 ## Installation

-$ (cd cloverage && lein install) && (cd lein-cloverage && lein install)

-Then add [lein-cloverage "1.0.0-SNAPSHOT"] to :plugins in your .lein/profiles.clj
+Simply add [lein-cloverage "1.0.2"] to :plugins in your .lein/profiles.clj

 ## Testing frameworks support